 Core courses occur entirely on the web.
 Students taking these courses may reside anywhere in the world.

-Advanced Inquiry Program Web+ courses combine work in a web-based learning community with with the excitement of experiential learning in person at AIP Master Institutions in Chicago, Cincinnati, Cleveland, Denver, San Diego, Seattle, St. Louis and New York.
+Advanced Inquiry Program Web+ courses combine work in a web-based learning community with the excitement of experiential learning in person at AIP Master Institutions in Chicago, Cincinnati, Cleveland, Denver, Jacksonville, San Diego, Seattle, St. Louis and New York.
 Students taking these courses should reside near one of the following AIP Master Institutions:

 Chicago: Chicago Zoological Society – Brookfield Zoo